Top 19 Niche Business Ideas: What’s Working Right Now?

 I plan on working on additional iPhone apps in the future because I think there is a lot of potential here.

-This is a business that is growing in “hotness” right now.
-I've personally never published a Kindle ebook, but apparently its very easy to do and making money here has a huge passive income potential.
+This is one of those niche business ideas that's growing in “hotness” right now.
+Apparently, it's very easy to do.
+And making money here has huge passive income potential.

 If you want to learn more, check out how I wrote a Kindle book that was making over $100 per day.